 Stir Fry: our favorite thing to make with homemade teriyaki sauce is stir fry.
 Our chicken stir fry combines this sauce with chicken and veggies for an easy weeknight meal.

-Dip/Sauce: looking for something thick and sweet to use as a sauce or dip?
+Dip, Sauce, or Glaze: looking for something thick and sweet to use as a sauce or dip?
 This is your answer!

 Meat Marinade: Teriyaki is such a great meat marinade.
 Marinate 1 lb. of chicken breast, salmon, pork chops, shrimp, etc. in 1/2 cup of homemade teriyaki sauce for about 30 minutes.
+Try any of the following:

 Try our teriyaki chicken marinade!